-The entries that we suggested earlier as ones that should clearly be discarded, such as part-of(chicken, knife) and part-of(truck, pot), primarily have redundancy of 1.
-Manual review indicates that there were approximately 25 such statements in the set evaluated by judges, no such statement was contributed more than three times.
+The entries that we suggested earlier as ones that should clearly be discarded, such as part-of(chicken, knife) and part-of(truck, pot), primarily had the redundancy of 1.
+In the set evaluated by judges, there were 25 such statements.
 Also, all such statements received the lowest evaluation score from at least two of three judges, giving promise to future work on their identification.

 A second potential indicator that we used in our analysis is generation frequency.
 It is based on the notion that more common or typical statements that are spontaneously brought up by many users are more likely to be acceptable.
 We define the generation frequency (gf) of a statement about a given part and an object as the frequency with which this part has been contributed out of a total number of times a statement has been made about any part of this object.
 For example, part-of(handle, hammer) was contributed 136 times out of a total of 203 statements about parts of a hammer.
 This yields the generation frequency of part-of(handle, hammer) to be 136/203=0.67.
-We expected answers with higher generation frequencies to be more accurate.
+We expected answers with higher generation frequencies to be rated more highly.

 Table 3 shows the results.
 We show separately the results for statements contributed once, twice and so on into two sets: those with gf below 0.1 and those with gf of at least 0.1 (splitting the evaluation data into two sets of roughly equal size).
-Surprisingly, for redundancy greater than 1, items with lower generation frequency tend to be more accurate than items with the higher generation frequency.
+Surprisingly, for redundancy greater than 1, items with lower generation frequency tend to be more acceptable to judges than items with the higher generation frequency.
 This finding suggests that collecting low-frequency items may not negatively impact the quality of the collection.